 The State of Georgia issued your driver's license with the understanding that you would abide by certain rules and regulations.
 Your ability to drive in Georgia and possession of your driver's license is a privilege, not a right.
 Violation of DUI laws in Georgia carries with it the possibility that the State will suspend your driving privileges for a period of time.
 A license suspension for a DUI will be automatic if you do not request a hearing.

 The officer who cited you for DUI actually began two cases against you; the court case AND an Administrative License Suspension case or ALS case.
 The court case starts with the date given to you on your citation.
-The ALS case begins immediately upon the filing of your citation and gives you only ten (10) days to file a request for a hearing before your license is automatically suspended!
+The ALS case begins immediately upon the filing of your citation and gives you only thirty (30) days to file a request for a hearing or for an ignition interlock device to be installed before your license is automatically suspended!

 Richard Lawson and his team will file a request for hearing in order to STOP THE IMMEDIATE SUSPENSION OF YOUR LICENSE.

 The State of Georgia requires a One Hundred and Fifty Dollar($150) filing fee to be paid in order to set an ASL hearing.

 Contact a Cherokee County GA DUI Defense Attorney now!

 If you do not get your request for hearing in before the 30-day deadline, your license will be automatically suspended.
 If you refused to take the blood, breath or urine test requested by the officer during his/her investigation, your license will be suspended for ONE YEAR, with no limited permit or restricted license allowed.
 In other cases where you took a breath, blood or urine test, you may suffer a 30-day suspension.
 That suspension could result in a restricted license or a limited permit for part of your suspension, which could allow you to drive to and from work or school.